szabolcsdombi/ModernGL-ZenGL-with-GLES/README.md

 ### Development

 - Place `libGLESv2.dll` to the project root. (no need to build [angle](https://github.com/google/angle), you can find one in your installed chrome/vscode's folder)

 - Build this project with `pip setup.py build_ext --inplace`

-- Run the test file `python test.py`
+- Run the test file `python test_zengl.py` or `python test_moderngl.py`

 ### Known Issues